jmgorduez/readREST_API/README.md

 # JavaScript Template
-Template to create a new JavaScript project.
+Project to consume a REST API.